leenath001/Algorithmic-Trading-Backtests/README.md

 # Tools for algorithmic trading strategies

 *  To run tradingfuncs, create an interactive brokers account and download IB Gateway (API must be running simultaneously with the function).
 Can run functions in any terminal.
 *  If you'd like to run the tradingfuncs autonomously, for mac download 'Amphetamine' on app store.
 Processes will run in the background while laptop/computer is inactive.
-Also, employ caffeinate -i python3 '{filepath}' to run within terminal.
+Also, employ caffeinate -i python3 '{filepath of execution files}' to run within terminal.
 Trading functions run until Ctrl + C is used.

 ## SMA_strat.SMA_backtest(ticker,window,year,type)
 *  ALL ACTIONS OCCUR AT OPEN